skossan/sp-bot/README.md

 ## Installation

 Clone the repo and then execute the following commands:

 ```bash
 npm install
 npm run start
 ```

 ## Adding commands

-If you want to add new commands to the bot you are *required* to follow the file/command structure.
+If you want to add new commands to the bot you are _required_ to follow the file/command structure.

 1. Create a `.js` file in the commands folder.
 The name of the file should be the name of the command.
-2. Export a `messageKey`, `description` and a `callback` function inside the file (see the other files for examples).
+2. Export a `name`, `description` and a `callback` function inside the file (see the other files for examples).
 3. Be sure to export your file inside the `index.js` file located in `./commands/index.js` and make sure that you add the file to the array.

 ## Contributing

 Contributions are always welcome.

 Every contributor will be added to the list.

 - [@rasmuselmgren](https://www.github.com/rasmuselmgren)
 - [@stefangeneralao](https://www.github.com/stefangeneralao)